Bali Diving Course: Learn to Dive in the Beautiful Waters of Bali, Indonesia

 PADI Open Water Diver

-The PADI Open Water Course is the starting point for who wants to learn how to dive.
-It is a comprehensive course that covers all the basic skills and knowledge required to become a proper certified diver.
+PADI Open Water Course is the starting point for those who want to learn how to dive.
+It is a comprehensive course that covers all the basic skills and knowledge required to become an adequately certified diver.

-The course typically takes three days to complete and includes both theory and practical sessions.
-The first day is always a combination of pool training and class-room while day two and three are concentrated on open water diving.
-After completing the PADI Open Water Course, you will be able to dive to a maximum depth of 18 meters / 59 feet.
+The course typically takes three days to complete, encompassing theory and practical sessions.
+The first day involves a combination of pool training and classroom instruction, while the second and third days focus on open-water diving.
+Upon finishing PADI Open Water Course, you can dive to a maximum depth of 18 meters / 59 feet.

-During the PADI Open Water Course divers will conduct a total of four open water dives.
-Each dive is concentrated on mastering the necessary scuba diving skills and generally the last part of the dive allows for some underwater exploration.
+During PADI Open Water Course, divers will conduct four open water dives.
+Each dive is concentrated on mastering the necessary scuba diving skills, and generally, the last part of the dive allows for some underwater exploration.

-The open water divers of this Bali diving course are normally conducted in two of the most popular dive spots: Padang Bai and Tulamben.
+The open water divers of this course are usually conducted in two of the most popular dive spots: Padang Bai and Tulamben.

 PADI Advanced Open Water Diver